 At the time, I raised concerns about the ability of Peter Smyth to be entirely impartial in his report because he was the process auditor throughout the process which caused the controversy.
 It was a process failure and he was auditing that process.
 When the Smyth report was furnished to the House, most Members were underwhelmed by its watery findings.
 In the absence of minutes or a written record of many of the interactions between the then Minister, Deputy Naughten, the Minister of State, Deputy Breen, and Mr. David McCourt, Mr. Smyth took the key players at their word that nothing inappropriate had occurred.
 When Mr. Smyth commented at a follow-up press conference that he did not interrogate the then Minister or Mr. David McCourt because he did not think it appropriate to do so, he significantly undermined the veracity of the report and left serious question marks over the relationship between a Minister and a billionaire businessman - an all-too familiar vista in major communications contracts.
 In that regard, we must consider the learnings, or lack thereof, from past mistakes.

 In the same way, we must look to the forerunner of the national broadband plan and ensure the lessons from its roll out and operation inform the broadband plan.
 The municipal area networks, MANs, project was established in 2004 and contract extensions to run to 2030 were awarded to Enet in 2016.
 There remain question marks and ongoing court proceedings regarding the detail behind those contracts and their extension.
-However, in spite of orders by the information commissioner and the High Court to release the details in the public interest, the Department has continually refused to so do.
-It has brought an appeal to the Court of Appeal - which, obviously, will be a costly exercise - to keep information the release of which has been determined to be in the public interest out of the public eye.
+However, in spite of orders by the Information Commissioner and the High Court to release the details in the public interest, the Department has continually refused to so do.
+It has brought an appeal to the Court of Appeal - which, obviously, will be a costly exercise - to keep information, the release of which has been determined to be in the public interest, out of the public eye.
 Such secrecy rings warning bells and flies in the face of the stated ambition of an open government or governance approach to the process.

 Leaving aside the significant questions regarding the contract process for Enet and the MANs, there are question marks over the operation, efficiency and usefulness of the plan in terms of the end user take-up of the networks.
 In 2014, BT Ireland wrote to the Department expressing serious concerns regarding how Enet was operating the municipal area networks.
 Several people and businesses, including public bodies, were unable to connect to the network due to the prohibitive cost.
 Many industry experts have questioned the scale, coverage and take-up of the MANs across the country.
 Those living in the intervention area should pay serious attention to this because if we do not learn from that process, exactly the same thing may happen with the national broadband plan.

 A recent freedom of information dump from the Department to The Irish Times journalist Jack Horgan-Jones included a briefing note prepared for the then Minister in 2016 ahead of a meeting he was due to have with Mr. David McCourt who, at the time, was heading the consortium which had acquired Enet, which was operating the MANs.
-The briefing note was prepared two years after BT Ireland, a major telecoms player with significant expertise, outlined to the Department its serious concerns regarding the operation of the MANs by Enet.
+The briefing note was prepared two years after BT Ireland, a major telecommunications player with significant expertise, outlined to the Department its serious concerns regarding the operation of the MANs by Enet.

 The briefing note of 2016 makes absolutely no reference to those concerns and states the MANs programme has proven effective.
 It has not proven effective if concerns are being raised by businesses and individuals and if there is a proven difficulty with take-up and cost.
-It is surely hard to argue that a briefing that fails to acknowledge the serious concerns of a major industry expert like BT is comprehensive.
+It is surely hard to argue that a briefing that fails to acknowledge the serious concerns of a major industry expert like BT Ireland is comprehensive.
 One cannot just ignore that.

 Thus far, only part of one of the two Department-commissioned reports into the MANs, namely, the Norcontel report, has been put into the public domain.
 We are still awaiting the publication of the Analysys Mason report into the operation of the MANs.
 It is ridiculous that we do not have the information to allow us to consider this issue adequately and determine what has gone wrong or right in order to inform our consideration of the contract.
 Very often one is an expert after completing a process but one really needs to be an expert in advance.

 The documentation on the experience of the forerunner to the national broadband plan should seriously comprise one of the most important sets of documentation available to the Minister and Opposition.
 That such secrecy and obfuscation surrounds this process should be a concern in and of itself.
-That the Minister and his Department have pushed two court appeals - it may well have been prior to the Minister's tenure - rather than accepting the High Court judgment and a ruling of the information commissioner to release details of the MANs contracts with Enet should raise eyebrows.
+That the Minister and his Department have pushed two court appeals - it may well have been prior to the Minister's tenure - rather than accepting the High Court judgment and a ruling of the Information Commissioner to release details of the MANs contracts with Enet should raise eyebrows.
 That the Peter Smyth report is, by its author's own admission, lacking in veracity should raise concerns in its own right.
 That the process has found itself with only one remaining bidder should raise eyebrows.
 Surely a contract of this magnitude should have had competitors beating down the doors to win it, yet we are aware that major telecommunications players such as Eir and SIRO pulled out of the process.
 They cited governance and regulatory concerns.
 Do we really know what those concerns are?
 Have they been properly interrogated?
 Have we satisfied ourselves as to what governance and regulatory concerns Eir and SIRO were referring to?
 I do not believe we have.
 At my request, Eir has agreed to appear before the Committee of Public Accounts next month.
 SIRO has not accepted that invitation.
 Enet has agreed but with some significant caveats as to what it will and will not discuss.

 Both the Minister and his predecessor have been saying for some time that a decision on the awarding of the national broadband plan contract is imminent.
 This motion is asking the Minister to assure this House and public that such an important decision is not just being taken on the basis that we are too far along a flawed process to turn back and get it right.
 If getting it right means a delay in the process, that is far preferable to ploughing ahead only to find ourselves a year or two down the road hand-wringing, as we are currently doing over the national children's hospital, and wondering where it all went so badly wrong in terms of costs.
 Bearing in mind the make-up of the consortium, there is a very high risk in regard to the ability to deliver on this broadband plan.
 We have got to be concerned about the costs for the end-user, and also the Exchequer, which could end up giving very large subsidies.